greavesec/HELM/README.md

 > [!NOTE] Important!
 > New players are strongly encouraged to read this document through in its entirety.
 >
 > It is important for Game Masters to familiarize themselves with the character creation process.
-However, information more pertinent to their role can be found beginning at Chapter 1.6 - Character Sheet.
+However, information more pertinent to their role can be found beginning at **Chapter 1.6 - Character Sheet**.

 The first step to playing HELM is to create a character.